smoeding/puppet-bind/REFERENCE.md

 Data type: `Optional[Boolean]`

 Enable DNSSEC for the zone.
+This parameter is ignored for Bind 9.16.0 or later.

 Default value: ``undef``